jaylane/job-scheduler/docs/DESIGN.md

 X.509 standard package

 There will be 2 roles as far as authorization is concerned admin & user.
-The client certificates will have these as configured extensions.
+The client certificates will have these as X.509 v3 extensions.
 The API will use middleware to either authorize or reject the request based on the incoming certificate's role.

 admin role - allowed to start and stop jobs user role - allowed to stream output and get job status